 [19] P58L36:

-multi-link probe request: A Probe Request frame that is transmitted by a station (STA) affiliated with a non-access point (non-AP) multi-link device (MLD) carrying a Probe Request Multi-Link element to solicit information of one or more APs affiliated with an AP MLD as defined in 35.3.4.2 (Use of multi-link probe request and response).
+multi-link probe request: A Probe Request frame that is transmitted by a station (STA) affiliated with a non-access point (non-AP) multi-link device (non-AP MLD) carrying a Probe Request Multi-Link element to solicit information of one or more APs affiliated with an AP MLD as defined in 35.3.4.2 (Use of multi-link probe request and response).

 (Reason: Use full acronym.)